Questions about the apartment security gang takeover of my building?

 - Gangsters from the neighborhood will try to regain control if you walk away without capable guardians to monitor it.

-- Clean up gang graffiti, keep well-lighted at night, check on it several times a day (e.g. remote video or patrol service).
+- Clean up gang graffiti, keep it well-lighted at night, and check on it several times a day (e.g. remote video or patrol service).

 - Go meet your neighbors and start an LAPD Neighborhood Watch program (they will be both mad and glad to see you).

 - Ask the police to help with discouraging loitering or trespass while vacant.